 7. If you’re scrimping on space

 Often, space is at a premium in our master bedrooms, but this doesn’t mean you should sacrifice style.
-Our Oslo range is slim-lined, pared back and truly elegant, bringing the sought-after Scandi touch to your sleep sanctuary.
+Our Copenhagen range is slim-lined, pared back and truly elegant, bringing the sought-after Scandi touch to your sleep sanctuary.

 8. Use pink as your primary palette

 There are plenty of perfect shades of pink that energise your room, working with other warming colours like yellow to harmonise your space.
 Salmon is a lovely contrast against grey; the soft painted finish of our St Ives range is an ideal opposition.

 9. Have plenty of stylish storage options

 You’ll want smart storage options that take away the clutter but are tremendously stylish.
 While we do provide plenty of gorgeous chests of drawers and wardrobes, we also have more unconventional storage solutions like tallboys and blanket boxes so you’ll never be at the mercy of mess again, restoring your focus back to the feng shui of your bedroom.

 Put the ‘master’ back into ‘master bedroom’ with dark-stained pieces and traditional design, such as from our French Farmhouse collection.
 Exuding elegance and a real stately feel, your home design will hark back to classic country estates of a time gone by.

 If you have a south facing bedroom, make the most of the natural sunlight and create a bright and calming escape.
 Inspired by the Greek Isles and Aegean sea, keep the walls and floors soft and light and introduce oak and rich tone woods to create warmth and contrast.